-Transylvania is a member of the National Collegiate Athletic Association (NCAA) Division III and competes in the Heartland Collegiate Athletic Conference (HCAC), a league comprised of 10 academically selective schools in Indiana, Kentucky and Ohio.
+Transylvania is a member of the National Collegiate Athletic Association (NCAA) Division III and competes in the Heartland Collegiate Athletic Conference (HCAC), a league composed of 10 academically selective schools in Indiana, Kentucky and Ohio.
 In addition, the university holds associate memberships in the Ohio Athletic Conference for its men's and women's swimming and diving teams, the Southern Athletic Association for its field hockey team and the Ohio River Lacrosse Conference for its men's and women's lacrosse teams.
-It also holds full memberships in the National Cheerleading Association, the National Dance Association and in the Intercollegiate Horse Show Association for its men's and women's equestrian hunt seat teams.
+It also holds full memberships in the National Cheerleading Association, the National Dance Association and in the Intercollegiate Horse Show Association for its men's and women's eventing teams.

-Transylvania sponsors 26 varsity athletic teams: men's and women's basketball, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's golf, men's and women's soccer, men's and women's swimming and diving, men's and women's lacrosse, equestrian, men's and women's tennis, women's field hockey, softball, women's volleyball, competitive cheerleading and dance and men's baseball.
+Transylvania sponsors 26 varsity athletic teams: men's and women's basketball, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's golf, men's and women's soccer, men's and women's swimming and diving, men's and women's lacrosse, eventing, men's and women's tennis, women's field hockey, softball, women's volleyball, competitive cheerleading and dance and men's baseball.

-More than 350 student-athletes competed on Transylvania's varsity teams in 2014-15.
+More than 350 student-athletes competed on Transylvania's varsity teams in 2015-16.

 Transylvania's athletic teams have consistently captured conference regular-season and tournament titles, and individuals have earned recognition as players of the year or coaches of the year, both in the HCAC and the region.
-In 2014-15, four teams won Heartland Conference championships, while the women's basketball team earned a bid to the NCAA tournament.
+In 2015-16, three teams won conference championships, while the women's track and field team produced the first All-American, Jordin Fender, in school history at the 2015-16 NCAA Track and Field Championships.

-Transylvania student-athletes performed just as impressively in the classroom, compiling a cumulative grade point average of better than 3.13, with 45 being named to all-conference academic teams.
+Transylvania student-athletes performed just as impressively in the classroom, compiling a cumulative grade point average of better than 3.18, with 61 being named to all-conference academic teams.
 These achievements reflect Transylvania's commitment to the NCAA Division III model of emphasizing academic excellence along with success on the field of play.

-The centerpiece of Transylvania's athletics facilities is the Clive M. Beck Athletic and Recreation Center.
-This state-of-the-art center includes a performance gymnasium seating 1,200, recreational gym, fully equipped fitness center, walking/running track and multipurpose dance/aerobics studio.
-Other varsity venues include John R. Hall Field for softball, William A. Marquard Field for baseball, a competition-size swimming and diving pool in the William T. Young Campus Center, a six-court tennis complex and the Transylvania Athletic Complex for men's and women's soccer, lacrosse, track and field and field hockey.
+The centerpieces of Transylvania's athletics facilities are the Pat Deacon Stadium at Transylvania Athletics Complex and the Clive M. Beck Athletic and Recreation Center.
+Constructed in late 2013, Pat Deacon Stadium features an 860-seat grandstand, a full eight-lane track and an artificial turf used for men's and women's lacrosse, field hockey, and men's and women's soccer.
+The state-of-the-art Beck Center includes a performance gymnasium seating 1,200, recreational gym, fully equipped fitness center, walking/running track and multipurpose dance/aerobics studio.
+Other varsity venues include John R. Hall Field for softball, William A. Marquard Field for baseball, a competition-size swimming and diving pool in the William T. Young Campus Center and a six-court tennis complex.